Coordinate-measuring machine: Scanning probe systems

-Optical probes and/or laser probes can be used (if possible in combination), which change CMMs to measuring microscopes or multi-sensor measuring machines.
-Fringe projection systems, theodolite triangulation systems or laser distant and triangulation systems are not called measuring machines, but the measuring result is the same: a space point.
-Laser probes are used to detect the distance between the surface and the reference point on the end of the kinematic chain (i.e.: end of the Z-drive component).
-This can use an interferometrical function, focus variation, light deflection or a beam shadowing principle.
+Optical probes and laser probes can be used (if possible in combination), which change CMMs to measuring microscopes or multi-sensor measuring machines.
+Fringe projection systems, theodolite triangulation systems, and laser distance and triangulation systems are not called measuring machines, but the measuring result is the same: a space point.
+Laser probes are used to detect the distance between the surface and the reference point on the end of the kinematic chain (that is, the end of the Z-drive component).
+This can use an interferometrical function, focus variation, light deflection, or a beam-shadowing principle.

 Portable coordinate-measuring machines

 Whereas traditional CMMs use a probe that moves on three Cartesian axes to measure an object's physical characteristics, portable CMMs use either articulated arms or, in the case of optical CMMs, arm-free scanning systems that use optical triangulation methods and enable total freedom of movement around the object.

 Portable CMMs with articulated arms have six or seven axes that are equipped with rotary encoders, instead of linear axes.
 Portable arms are lightweight (typically less than 20 pounds) and can be carried and used nearly anywhere.
 However, optical CMMs are increasingly being used in the industry.
 Designed with compact linear or matrix array cameras (like the Microsoft Kinect), optical CMMs are smaller than portable CMMs with arms, feature no wires, and enable users to easily take 3D measurements of all types of objects located almost anywhere.

 Certain nonrepetitive applications such as reverse engineering, rapid prototyping, and large-scale inspection of parts of all sizes are ideally suited for portable CMMs.
 The benefits of portable CMMs are multifold.
-Users have the flexibility in taking 3D measurements of all types of parts and in the most remote/difficult locations.
+Users have the flexibility in taking 3D measurements of all types of parts and in the most remote and difficult locations.
 They are easy to use and do not require a controlled environment to take accurate measurements.
 Moreover, portable CMMs tend to cost less than traditional CMMs.

 The inherent trade-offs of portable CMMs are manual operation (they always require a human to use them).
-In addition, their overall accuracy can be somewhat less accurate than that of a bridge type CMM and is less suitable for some applications.
+In addition, their overall accuracy can be somewhat less accurate than that of a bridge-type CMM and is less suitable for some applications.